Meeting Putin will be easier than talking to May – Donald Trump

 She said that Britain was “looking not just to the United States but to other parts of the world” to sign free trade agreements during the 21-month transition period following Brexit in March 2019.

-Answering questions from reporters on the lawn of the White House as he and his wife Melania prepared to board the Marine One presidential helicopter, Mr Trump said that the UK “certainly has a lot of things going on”.
+Answering questions from reporters on the lawn of the White House as he prepared to board the Marine One presidential helicopter, Mr Trump said that the UK “certainly has a lot of things going on”.

 “It’s going to be an interesting time in the UK and an interesting time at Nato,” he said.
 “We will work it out and all countries will be happy.